-During the year the Plan paid a pension to two of the Trustee Directors (2021: two) and the spouse/partner of three of the Trustee Directors (2021: three), who were members of the Plan during their employment with the GSK Group.
-Three of the Trustee Directors (2021: three) were also paid a pension from other connected GSK pension schemes relating to their employment with the GSK Group.
+During the year the Plan paid pensions to five of the Trustee Directors (2021: five) who were members of the Plan during their employment with the GSK Group.
+Three of the Trustee Directors (2021: three) and two of the Trustee Directors' (2021: two) spouses/partners were also paid a pension from other connected GSK Pension Schemes relating to their employment with the GSK Group.
 These benefits were paid in accordance with the Trust Deed and Rules governing the relevant connected GSK pension scheme.

-In addition, one Trustee Director (2021: one) received an unfunded pension direct from the GSK Group relating to their previous employment with the GSK Group.
+In addition, three Trustee Directors (2021: three) received an unfunded pension direct from the GSK Group relating to their previous employment with the GSK Group.

-During the year fees totalling £0.1m (2021: £0.1m) were paid to six of the Trustee Directors (2021: six) for their services as Trustee Directors.
-These fees are included within administrative expenses in note 9.
-In addition, four of the Trustee Directors (2021: four) received fees from other connected GSK Pension Schemes for their services as Trustee Directors to those schemes.
+During the year fees totalling £0.1m (2021: £0.1m) were paid to six of the Trustee Directors for their services as Trustee Directors (2021: six).
+These fees are included within administrative expenses in note 8.
+In addition, five of the Trustee Directors received fees from other connected GSK Pension Schemes (2021: five) for their services as Trustee Directors to those schemes.
 Fees paid have been disclosed in the individual GSK pension scheme financial statements, from where these transactions arise, as appropriate.